bowtiedchukar/bowtiedchukar-blog/content/blog/ten-steps-to-create-a-bowtied-animal/index.md

 Use the [Setting Up Domain with Namecheap & Netlify](https://dev.to/easybuoy/setting-up-domain-with-namecheap-netlify-1a4d) guide to connect your custom BowTied animal domain and your blog on Netlify.
 It may take some time to update your DNS and provision your SSL certificate.

-You now have your blog deployed to your custom BowTied animal domain.
+Your blog is now up on your BowTied animal custom domain.

 ### 10. Update Gatsby template with your info

-You have deployed your blog with the default information and now it is time to update the site with your information and your first blog post.
+You have deployed your blog with the default sample content and now it is time to update the site with your information and your first blog post.

 You want to update the following files with your information: